History of the Trans-Am Series: GT era: Big money, turbos, and cost escalation (1980–1988)

 In 1984, a Porsche Turbo Carrera became the first turbocharged car to win a Trans-Am race, but it wouldn't be the last.
 1986 was wildly competitive as the turbocharged, small displacement engine cars would become more powerful and go from field fillers to race winners.
 The Roush Racing Mercury Capri V8s, and Merkur XR4Ti turbo 4s went head-to-head against the Camaro V8s, and the turbocharged Buick Somerset.
 Actor/race driver Paul Newman took round 8 in his Nissan 300ZX Turbo.
 Dallenbach would again take the Championship, this time in a 'Protofab Racing' Camaro.

 The Roush Merkurs of Scott Pruett and Pete Halsmer dominated the 13 race 1987 season, winning all but one race, with Elliott Forbes-Robinson taking that win in his Porsche 944 Turbo.
 Pruett would win his first Drivers' Championship; the only one ever won in an XR4Ti.

 In 1988, after years of rallying, Audi would enter the series with the 200 turbo quattro via the services of Bob Tullius's Group 44 Racing.
 With the Quattro's all-wheel-drive system, the cars piloted by Hurley Haywood, and with both Walter Röhrl and Hans-Joachim Stuck sharing duties, steamrolled the opposition, taking eight out of thirteen wins, and giving Audi its one and only Manufacturers' Championship.
 The Audi 200 Turbo Quattro is the only all-wheel-drive car ever to win a Trans Am Championship for its manufacturer.
 The SCCA would subsequently change the rules to two wheel drive only, and ban cars with non-American engines from taking part, but Audi had already planned to defect to IMSA after the 1988 season anyway.
-YouTube user jaspal666 has uploaded this enlightening video to give us an idea of just how unfair the Audi Quattro's advantage really was.